geoserver/geoserver-cloud/src/catalog/event-bus/README.md

 May the configuration backend type and topology require receiving either the full object, the diff changes (open "modify" events), or both; it's up to the `GeoServerBackendConfigurer` to complain if sending the required event payload is not enabled.

-There're basically two major backend topologies, regardless of the actual implementation (e.g. "data directory", "jdbcconfig", "catalog-service", etc):
+There're basically two major backend topologies, regardless of the actual implementation (e.g. "data directory", "jdbcconfig", "pgconfig", etc):

 - shared catalog: The catalog/config stores are shared among all geoserver services, hence typically the event payload would not be required;
 - catalog-per-service: each service instance holds on its own copy of the catalog and config objects, hence typically the remote configuration events should carry the object and/or diff payloads to keep the local version of the catalog and config in sync.